glory is directly opposite the sun and has a bright centre whose

 but does not solve the problem.

 How do we explain the apparently impossible light path?
-By
+We can do so by

 taking account of another optical phenomenon in addition to reflection,